chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 Main Objectives:

-- Reproducing (at a smaller scale) results from the paper: [*Deep Residual Learning for Image Recognition*](https://arxiv.org/abs/1512.03385).
+- Reproducing, on a smaller scale, the findings of: [*Deep Residual Learning for Image Recognition*](https://arxiv.org/abs/1512.03385).
 - Understanding the effect of residual connections on model performance.
 - Investigating training dynamics and gradient flow.
 - Exploring transfer learning through fine-tuning techniques.